RaquelMichelon/RaquelMichelon/README.md

 ### 👋  Hi, I’m @RaquelMichelon
-- 👀  I’m interested in IoT, Industry 4.0, Data Science, Data Engineering, Java, Python and JavaScript and world of new technologies
+- 👀  I’m interested in IoT, Industry 4.0, Data Science, Data Engineering, Java, Python, JavaScript and so on
 - 🌱  I’m currently learning Software Development at Federal Institute of Santa Catarina (IFSC) and Data Engineering at Digital Inovation One (DIO - online)
 - 💞️  I’m looking to collaborate on projects that solve daily problems, especially using data
 - 📫  You can reach me on [LinkedIn](https://www.linkedin.com/in/raquel-darelli-michelon-0068b0182/)